Oneness Pentecostalism

 A Gentle Word to Current Members

-If you are reading this as someone still inside Wellspring Church, please know this: you are not being judged, condemned, or looked down upon.
+If you have made it this far, and are someone still inside Wellspring Church, please know this: you are not being judged, condemned, or looked down upon.
 Many of us once stood exactly where you are now.
 We loved God and we genuinely believed we were receiving sound teaching.
 We were taught that Wellspring had received a restored understanding of Christianity that set it apart from the rest of the church.
 In that environment, it was natural to believe we were living in a rediscovered expression of true Christian faith.

 Summary

 The Oneness Pentecostal doctrine of a three-part gospel of being born again, and all the doctrines that support it, can be described as Christianity without the cross (see Thomas Fudge, Christianity without the Cross).
-It resembles religions like Freemasonry or Mormonism that offer a ladder of attainment to reach a higher spiritual status.
+Because being born again is made contingent upon completing prescribed steps rather than resting wholly on the finished work of Christ, the system is not Christ-centered but process-centered, regardless of how frequently Christ is named in its language.
 In the Wellspring Church (and Oneness) view, believers must work through prescribed steps to be born again, thereby undermining the finished work of Christ on the cross, which the historic Christian faith believes is received by faith.

 Norman James taught the core Oneness Pentecostal belief that water baptism - spoken with the “correct” verbal formula - is required in order to be born again.
 Yet he went even further than classical Oneness doctrine by rejecting the standard Oneness formula (“in the name of Jesus”) and insisting on a baptismal phrase entirely of his own invention, one not found anywhere in Scripture or in any historic Christian tradition.
 By doing so, he created a system in which being born again was dependent on using a wording unique to him.